Instrument your Java application for Splunk Observability Cloud 🔗

 Configure the Kubernetes Downward API to expose environment variables to Kubernetes resources.

 The following example shows how to update a deployment to expose environment variables by adding the agent configuration under the

 apiVersion: apps/v1 kind: Deployment spec: selector: matchLabels: app: your-application template: spec: containers: - name: myapp env: - name: SPLUNK_OTEL_AGENT valueFrom: fieldRef: fieldPath: status.hostIP - name: OTEL_EXPORTER_OTLP_ENDPOINT value: "http://$(SPLUNK_OTEL_AGENT):4317" - name: OTEL_SERVICE_NAME value: "<serviceName>" - name: OTEL_RESOURCE_ATTRIBUTES value: "deployment.environment=<environmentName>"

 You can also deploy instrumentation using the Kubernetes Operator.
-See Install the Collector and the upstream Kubernetes Operator for Auto Instrumentation.
+See Zero Configuration Automatic Instrumentation for Kubernetes Java applications.

 Send data directly to Splunk Observability Cloud 🔗

 By default, the agent sends all telemetry to the local instance of the Splunk Distribution of OpenTelemetry Collector.